London School of Hygiene & Tropical Medicine: Response to the 2014 Ebola epidemic

 When the World Health Organization declared that the Western African Ebola virus epidemic was a public health emergency of international concern in August 2014, LSHTM coordinated various response efforts.
 More than 500 academic and professional services staff volunteered to respond, with many volunteers deployed via Save the Children, Public Health England, Médecins Sans Frontières and the WHO.
 LSHTM continued to pay the salary of anyone who volunteered to work on Ebola care and control in Guinea, Liberia and Sierra Leone, or backfill posts in WHO offices.
 Staff and students carried out mathematical modelling and other research to support Ebola response planning.
 Experts, including LSHTM faculty, established an Ebola Response Anthropology Platform to help health workers develop culturally sensitive interventions and developed free online education programmes to combat the spread of the disease.
 Researchers, including researchers from LSHTM, carried out accelerated clinical trials in the field, including the EBOVAC Ebola vaccine trials which is still ongoing.
 LSHTM was part of an independent panel advising on major reforms targeted at prevention of future global outbreaks and now runs the UK Public Health Rapid Support Team in partnership with Public Health England, funded by the UK Government.
-Former LSHTM Director Peter Piot was named among ‘the Ebola fighters’ as Time Person of the Year and LSHTM itself also won various awards for its response.
+Former LSHTM Director Peter Piot was named among 'the Ebola fighters' as Time Person of the Year and LSHTM itself also won various awards for its response.

 Campus

 The school moved to its present location near the intersection of Gower Street and Keppel Street in 1929.
 A competition to design a new school building to be sited in Gower Street, was held involving five architects, all experienced in laboratory design and construction.
-This was won in 1925 by Morley Horder and Verner Rees who located the main entrance in Keppel Street.
+This was won in 1925 by Morley Horder and Verner O. Rees who located the main entrance in Keppel Street.
 The foundation stone was laid in 1926 by Neville Chamberlain, then Minister of Health, and the completed building was opened in 1929 by the Prince of Wales, later to become Edward VIII.
 The purchase of the site and the cost of a new building was made possible through a gift of $2m from the Rockefeller Foundation.

 Although the building's façade has remained largely unchanged, the interior has gone through various renovations.
 The first renovation was completed in 1951 to restore bomb damage sustained during World War II, with the subsequent decades seeing further building work to add and redevelop floors.
 In 2004 a new seven-storey building within the school's north courtyard was opened by Desmond Tutu, while the Princess Royal opened a new five-storey building in the south of the courtyard in 2009.

 The school also has a secondary site on Tavistock Place to the east since 2010.